jfallmann/diffTF_Fork/docs/chapter2.rst

   Various diagnostic plots for the final TF activity values

 Details
-  If the number of permutations is larger than 0, the first three pages show various versions of the pemruted weighted_meanDifference values and how they relate to the real ones.
+  If the number of permutations is larger than 0, the first three pages show various versions of the permuted weighted_meanDifference values and how they relate to the real ones.
 Permutation 0, as used everywhere throughout the pipeline, contains the real values, while any permutation > 0 refers to an actual permutation.
 Page 1 shows real and permuted values, page 2 only permuted ones, page 3 a density plot of the real values with the permutation thresholds as dashed lines, inside of which TFs are not labeled as they fall within the permutation and therefore noise area.
 The next page shows various diagnostic plots from the *locfdr* package to estimate the distribution median, while the remaining plots show histograms of all relevant columns in the final output table for different sets of TFs depending on a specific FDR threshold.

 FOLDER ``PEAKS``
 =============================================